1 Thessalonians

 Receiving God's Word amid Persecution (2:13-16)

-Paul gives thanks again that the Thessalonians received his message not as a human word but as the word of God, and he notes that they have suffered at the hands of their own countrymen just as the Judean churches suffered from theirs.
+Paul gives thanks again that the Thessalonians received his message not as a human word but as the word of God, and he notes that they have suffered at the hands of their own people just as the Judean churches suffered from theirs.

 Paul's Longing to Visit (2:17-20)